 Richard was an accomplished and beloved psychologist and healer.
 In 1977, he and his wife Phyllis co-founded Wellspring, a nonprofit multi-service mental health organization and educational center located in Bethlehem, Connecticut.
 Wellspring has grown tremendously over the intervening years and now provides residential programs for girls and adult women, a coed therapeutic special education school serving residents and day students from surrounding communities, and outpatient counseling services for children, adolescents, adults, and families.
 A devout Catholic, Richard was a Benedictine Oblate of the Abbey of Regina Laudis in Bethlehem, Connecticut.
 Together with Phyllis and other close friends, he co-founded Promisek, Incorporated, a Catholic educational and environmental association and land trust located in Bridgewater, Connecticut.

 In addition to his wife, he is survived by his daughters, Brett Fisher and Cassandra Beauvais; his son, Joel Beauvais; his sister Constance (Connie) Sincock; brothers David and Edouard (Beau) Beauvais; seven grandchildren and two great-grandchildren.

 In lieu of flowers, memorial contributions in furtherance of Richard’s legacy may be made to the Wellspring Foundation, 21 Arch Bridge Road, Bethlehem, CT 06751 (www.wellspring.org).

-To plant a tree in memory of Dr. Richard E. Beauvais, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Dr. Richard E. Beauvais, please visit our tribute store.